 Faith-praxis integration should be given further attention as the integration of applied psychology and Christian theology proceeds.
 The authors outline a rationale for faith-praxis integration based upon patterns of mental health needs and resources in the U.S. and for a Kingdom mandate.
 Implications of a faith-praxis perspective for trainers of Christian psychologists are suggested in relation to a program’s missions statement, faculty, course work, practical training, research, and relationship to the community.
 Selected activities of existing Christian psychology training programs are included to illustrate these implications.
 Ongoing discussion is invited concerning this emerging area of integration.

 Canning, Sally Schwer; Pozzi, Carlos F.; and McNeil, J. Derek, "Integration as Service: Implications of Faith-Praxis Integration for Training" (2000).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 218.